Council Approves Funding for Major Road Upgrades on Main Road, Somerset West

-SOMERSET WEST, Western Cape – The City of Cape Town Council has given its official sanction to a substantial funding allocation for critical road upgrades along a key stretch of Main Road in Somerset West.
-This decision, emerging from a recent council meeting, is poised to significantly alleviate traffic congestion and bolster infrastructure within this rapidly expanding urban centre.
+SOMERSET WEST, Western Cape – The City of Cape Town Council has officially sanctioned a substantial funding allocation of R125 million for critical road upgrades along a key stretch of Main Road in Somerset West.
+This pivotal decision, emerging from a recent council meeting held at the Cape Town Civic Centre, is poised to significantly alleviate chronic traffic congestion and bolster essential infrastructure within this rapidly expanding urban centre.
+The comprehensive project, a cornerstone of the municipality's urban development strategy, is expected to enhance both pedestrian and motorist safety, while simultaneously stimulating economic activity across the region.

 Council Greenlights Rerouting Traffic Flow on Main Road Artery